icex2/bemanitools/doc/development.md

 Note about using `-j n` option on make: This is currently considered broken/unreliable.
 Expect to run into odd issues like randomly changing unresolved dependency errors.
 If you attempted this, run a `make clean` before running `make` again.

+### debugging and analysis

+TODO mainly applicable to iidx for now, link tooling and explain what is used and how and what can be achieved with it

+also explain btools built in tooling briefly:

+* inject
+  * log to text file
+  * attach built-in debugger to get log output
+  * attach remote debugger
+* iidx
+  * frame time recording
+  * ezusb debug output
+  * ezusb firmware dumping
+  * proc-mon
+* btools api test tools

 ### Release building
 A release build is a clean build including code formatting and testing.
 This can be executed by running the following